-Template B: Parent/guardian consent to administer shortterm non-prescribed 'ad-hoc' medicines
+Template B: Parent/guardian consent to administer shortterm non-prescribed 'ad-hoc' medicines (given on entry to school and annual review)

 The school will not administer medication unless this form is completed and signed.
 This information will be kept securely with your child's other records.
 If further information is needed we will contact you.
 Please do not hesitate to contact the school if there are any issues you wish to discuss.